luismaecker/Geo_SEE/README.md

 # Geo_SEE
-Repo for Geographic Software Design Course by Qiusheng Wu: https://sites.google.com/utk.edu/geog-510
+Repo for Geographic Software Design Course by Qiusheng Wu.

+The course can be found at https://sites.google.com/utk.edu/geog-510.